-Continuing Education & Workforce Development (CEWD) courses are offered via flexible scheduling meeting the diverse training needs of students, business industries and the community.
+Continuing Education & Workforce Development (CEWD) courses are offered via flexible scheduling meeting the diverse training needs of students, business industries, and the community.

 Continuing Education & Workforce Development (CEWD) mission is to provide opportunities for learning that enrich the lives of individuals and improve the quality of living in Guam's community.
-CEWD offers courses that include: credit, non-credit, professional development, personal enrichment, national certification testing, industry certification and re-certification.
-These courses benefit professional career and personal enrichment that involve hands-on training with specialized skilled instructors and/or self-paced online courses that help students implement skills throughout their lives.
+CEWD provides a variety of offerings that include: Continuing Education Unit courses, Undergraduate Credit courses, Noncredit courses, Professional Development courses, personal enrichment courses, national certification testing, industry certification, and recertification.
+These offerings benefit professional and personal enrichment that involve hands-on training with specialized skilled instructors that help students implement skills throughout their careers and lives.
 The Student Learning Outcomes are designed to meet high-demand and high-quality workforce needs by intentionally making clear what expectations for learning are desired for each course.
 CEWD vision is to help make Guam Community College the premiere institution in the region which provides educational and technological "cutting edge" approaches in support of a trained workforce.
-To register or inquire about courses, contact the Continuing Education & Workforce Development at 735-5574 or email learning4life@guamcc.edu.
+To register or inquire about courses, contact the Continuing Education & Workforce Development office at 735-5574 or email learning4life@guamcc.edu.